mosip/documentation/docs/overview.md

 ### Sharing of credentials

 The credentials are shared in a peer-to-peer model with the verifier application.
 The data exchange between devices is done using the BLE Protocol.
-Refer to [Tuvali documentation](https://docs.mosip.io/inji/tuvali) for more information.
+For more information, refer to [Tuvali documentation](https://docs.mosip.io/inji/tuvali).

 ![](\_images/vc\_share.png)